codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 `PSR-4 <https://www.php-fig.org/psr/psr-4/>`_ autoloading
 directory structures.

-For performance improvement, the core CodeIgniter components have been added to the classmap.

 The autoloader works great by itself, but can also work with other autoloaders, like `Composer <https://getcomposer.org>`_, or even your own custom autoloaders, if needed.
 Because they're all registered through